Protein: Fish (Cod)

 Cooking the Beer Battered Cod

-Fry in 375 degree oil until the fish is cooked through (145 degrees internal temperature).
-This typically takes about 5-7 minutes.
+Carefully lower the battered fish into the hot oil using a slotted spoon or tongs.
+Don't overcrowd the pan.
+Fry in 350-degree oil until the fish is cooked through (145 degrees internal temperature).
+This typically takes about 3-5 minutes.
 If you have an instant read thermometer, this is a good time to put it to use to check the final temp of the fish.
 If you want to learn more about instant read thermometers check out our page under Tools of the Trade.

 When your fish is at temp, remove it from the fryer and place on a plate lined with paper towels.
 Let it set for a few minutes before serving.

-Now it is time to serve up your Guinness battered fish with some malt vinegar and a side of our Always Crispy French Fries for a proper fish and chip dinner.
+Serve up your Guinness battered fish with some malt vinegar and a side of our Always Crispy French Fries for a proper fish and chip dinner.
 Don't forget to enjoy it with a pint of stout or English bitter.
-For more British recipes be sure to try our British Chicken Tikka Masala and Deconstructed Beef Wellington.
+For more British recipes be sure to try our British Chicken Tikka Masala, Banoffee Pie with Caramelized Bananas and Deconstructed Beef Wellington.

 For more great fish and seafood recipes be sure to check out our Greenlandic Inspired Pollock Soup, Maple Bourbon Hot Smoked Salmon, Bacon Wrapped Halibut Cheeks, and Grilled Clams Casino.